velsarav/Highway-Driving/README.md

 }
 ```

 Now we need to add 3 future points to ptsx, psy vecotrs.
 As car_s is frenet and we need to convert to the global x,y coordinates using getXY function.
 In total ptsx, ptsy has got 5 points in total each.
+Line number [226 to 237](https://github.com/velsarav/Highway-Driving/blob/master/src/main.cpp#L226)

+For trajectory generation, we are using spline instead of polynomial trajectory generation.
+One of the reasons is it is simple to use and requires no dependencies.

+Then we add all previous points to next_x_vals and next_y_vals as it going to be the final control values pass it to the simulator and it will help to get a smooth transition to the new points that we calculate later.
+Line number [252 to 259](https://github.com/velsarav/Highway-Driving/blob/master/src/main.cpp#L252)

+Now we need to find the all spline points till the horizon(say 30m) value so that spacing the way that other car can travel at the desired speed.
+Remember the speed of the car is depending on the spacing between the points.
+If we know x point(ie 30m in this case), spline will be able to get us corresponding spline y points.
+Line number [262 to 264](https://github.com/velsarav/Highway-Driving/blob/master/src/main.cpp#L262)

+Our number of points has to be calculated is 50.
+We need to future points and previous points for the trajectory calculation. next_x_vals and next_y_vals calculation between line number[268 to 288](https://github.com/velsarav/Highway-Driving/blob/master/src/main.cpp#L268) will have all 50 points which consist of 3 future points and 47 previous points.

 ---